JKZH-Cyber/AD-DS-RMF-Control-Mapping-Project-with-eMASS-Alignment/README.md

 ## 🎯 Steps Summarized

+1. Signed into the Azure Portal and verified subscription access.
-1. Create resource group, VNet, subnet, and NSG in East US.
+2. Created a Resource Group, Virtual Network (VNet), subnet, and Network Security Group (NSG) in East US.
-2. Provision Windows Server 2025 VM `jkzh-dc01`, attach to `jkzh-emass-vnet` on `default` subnet.
-3. Apply NSG rule to allow RDP from my public IP, deny other inbound traffic by default.
+3. Provisioned a Windows Server 2025 VM `jkzh-dc01`, attached it to the VNet and NSG, and configured NSG inbound rules to allow RDP from my public IP while denying all other inbound traffic.
-4. Promote `jkzh-dc01` to a Domain Controller with DNS for `jkzh.lab`.
+4. RDP’d into `jkzh-dc01`, installed updates, and promoted the server to a Domain Controller for the `jkzh.lab` domain with DNS integration.
-5. Create a Baseline Security GPO and enforce security controls.
+5. Created Organizational Units (OUs) for users, computers, and servers, and provisioned two test accounts: John Doe (standard) and Security Analyst (privileged).
+6. Created security groups `JKZH_SecurityAdmins` and `JKZH_DomainUsers`.
+Added Security Analyst to SecurityAdmins and John Doe to DomainUsers.
+Linked SecurityAdmins to Domain Admins and DomainUsers to Domain Users.
+7. Created and linked a Baseline Security GPO to the `jkzh.lab` domain, enforcing account lockout, password complexity, Kerberos, audit logging, Defender AV, firewall, and removable media restrictions.
+8. Verified GPO application with `gpupdate /force` and `gpresult /r`.
+9. Audited Security event logs (Event ID 4728) in Event Viewer to confirm group membership changes were logged successfully.
-6. Map each configuration to NIST SP 800-53 RMF control families (commonly tracked in eMASS).
+10. Mapped all configurations to NIST SP 800-53 RMF control families (commonly tracked in eMASS) to demonstrate compliance traceability.
+11. Decommissioned the `jkzh-emass` resource group in Azure, removing all lab resources to close out the environment securely.

 ---

 ## 🚀 Step 1: Sign into Azure Portal